Exhibitions, Symposia & Other Initiatives

 |The first Haystack Fab Lab training sessions—with community members—took place in February, April, and May.|

-Haystack's 2012 Fab Lab training for community members--teachers and students from Deer Isle/Stonington and the Blue Hill Peninsula--was supported by a grant from the Maine Arts Commission's Innovative Production program, the Stephen & Tabitha King Foundation, the Surdna Foundation, and Haystack's Program Endowment Fund.
+Haystack's 2012 Fab Lab training for community members--teachers and students from Deer Isle/Stonington and the Blue Hill Peninsula--was supported by a grant from an anonymous foundation, the Maine Arts Commission's Innovative Production program, the Stephen & Tabitha King Foundation, the Surdna Foundation, and Haystack's Program Endowment Fund.

 |See the ShopBot in action in this video by Deer Isle/ Stonington Elementary School art teacher, Shannon Campbell.|